CH2-PS050/kreartsi-demo-deploy-ml/README.md

 ## Contributions

 Contributions for improvements and enhancements to this application are highly welcomed.
 Please create issues or pull requests on this repository.
-Mention the license used by this project, for example, MIT, GPL, etc.